집합론

 And this is exactly the definition of a compatible unary relation.

-The reverse direction is obvious.
+The converse direction is obvious.
 Suppose for some \(t\in A/R\) there exists \(a\in t\) such that \(P(a)\).
-Then for all \(x\in t\), since \(a\sim_{\tiny R}x\), we have \(P(x)\).
+Then for every \(x\in t\) we have \(a\sim_{\tiny R}x\), so \(P(x)\) holds.

-Definition 5 Let \(R\) be an equivalence relation on \(A\) and \(X\) be a subset of \(A\). \(X\) is saturated with respect to \(R\) if the unary relation \(x\in A\) is compatible with \(R\).
+Definition 5 Let \(R\) be an equivalence relation on \(A\) and let \(X\) be a subset of \(A\).
+We say that \(X\) is saturated with respect to \(R\) if the unary relation \(x\in A\) is compatible with \(R\).

 saturated_set

-According to the definition above, for a set \(X\) to be \(R\)-saturated, it must satisfy the condition that if \(x\in X\), then \(R(x)\subseteq X\).
+According to the above definition, for a set \(X\) to be \(R\)-saturated, if $x\in X$ then $R(x)\subseteq X$ must necessarily hold.
 Therefore, an \(R\)-saturated subset \(X\) is a set that can be expressed as \(\bigcup_{x\in B}R(x)\) for some subset \(B\subseteq A\).
-From this, we can easily verify the following two results:
+From this, the following two results can be easily verified.

 1. If \((A_i)_{i\in I}\) is a family of \(R\)-saturated subsets, then \(\bigcup_{i\in I} A_i\) and \(\bigcap_{i\in I} A_i\) are also \(R\)-saturated.